Matcha Info

 What is Matcha?

-Matcha is the finest green tea harvest that is cultivated in a special way.
+Matcha is the finest green tea that is cultivated in a special way.
 These steps produce the green tea in Matcha.

-4. Matcha is ground into ultra-fine powder.
+4. Matcha is ground into ultra-fine powder using stone mills.

 What is Important About Matcha?